CollinSCaldwell/Particles/README.md

 # Particles
 Based on 'https://fnky.github.io/particle-life/'
-Two different versions of the same idea implemented in C# within Unity, and in Python
+Two different versions of the same idea implemented in C# within Unity, and in Python I originally actually implemented this with Java before I did C#, but as with the C# source code, I lost that code.
+At the very least now I have these two versions, with the C# being very similar to the Java in final product.

 The version I made of this within Unity is much older and I am no graphic designer by any means, but I was curious if I could make this idea myself.